Exact Optimization: Part I: Introduction

-With respect to the MPC/convex optimization, a basis in the literature of nonlinear programming is the quadratic programming (QP) \cite{Lu(Ye):03(16)}.
-This QP includes the linear programming (LP) as a special case, and is closely linked with the CQE and CQF \cite{PaSa:10,RaBoJoVeJo:08}.
-Regarding the former, \cite{PaSa:10} utilizes a solution subset of CQE, which is reformulated from the focused CQF, and in terms of the polyhedral characterization \cite{Man:88}.
-Considering the latter, \cite{RaBoJoVeJo:08} makes use of an equality that relates to a CQF, as well as the existence and uniqueness of the corresponding optimum (point), with respect to a QP-like optimization problem.
+With regard to the convex optimization, a basis in the literature of nonlinear programming algorithms is the quadratic programming (QP) \cite{Lu(Ye):03(16)}, which includes the linear programming (LP) as a special case and is closely linked with the CQE and CQF \cite{PaSa:10,RaBoJoVeJo:08}.
+Regarding the former reference, \cite{PaSa:10} utilize a solution subset of CQE, which is reformulated from the explicitly considered CQF and in terms of the polyhedral characterization \cite{Man:88}.
+Considering the latter, \cite{RaBoJoVeJo:08} make use of an important equality that is related with a CQF, as well as the existence and uniqueness of the corresponding optimum (point), with respect to a QP-like optimization problem.
 This supports the construction of a feasible sequence converging to the optimum.
-Generally, more iterative QP solvers are available in literature, which are mostly analyzed from the differential perspective and can be classified by three levels \cite{BoVa:04}: \textit{(i)} equality-constrained QP; \textit{(ii)} linear equality-constrained optimization problem with twice-differentiable objective, as solved using Newton's method by reducing it to a sequence of equality-constrained QPs; and, after further imposing inequality constraints, \textit{(iii)} interior-point methods, which reduce the problem to a sequence of \textit{(ii)}.
-It is worth mentioning that the equality-constrained QP solver is the most fundamental to build up various algorithms, subject to the constraints at the three levels.
-In addition, among existing algorithms, one area of great creativity - the conjugate direction methods - illustrates that \textit{detailed analysis of QP leads to significant practical advances} \cite{Lu(Ye):03(16)}.
+Generally speaking, more iterative/numerical QP solvers are available in the mainstream literature \cite{NoWr:06}, which are mostly analyzed from the differential perspective and can be classified by three levels \cite{BoVa:04}: i) equality-constrained QP; ii) linear equality-constrained optimization problem with twice-differentiable objective, as solved using Newton's method by reducing it to a sequence of equality-constrained QPs; and, after further imposing inequality constraints, iii) interior-point methods, which reduce the problem to a sequence of ii).
+It is worth noting that the equality-constrained QP solver is the most fundamental to build up various algorithms, subject to the constraints at the three levels.
+In addition, one area of great creativity among existing algorithms, namely the conjugate direction methods, illustrates that \textit{detailed analysis of QP leads to significant practical advances} \cite{Lu(Ye):03(16)}, such as solution accuracy, computation time, and more reported in \cite{JoFoTo:05} (see Sec. \ref{Subsec_Literature_Comparison} later for a comparison discussion).
 Moreover, the constrained QP can also be regarded as an optimization problem with the objective of constrained convex quadratic function (CCQF).
-These observations not only endorse the importance of QP and CQF, but also motivate this article to provide more analytical support. \textit{One highlight is a closed-form QP solver subject to a variety of constraints.
-The design philosophy is similar to \cite{Lue:69}, in response to \cite{Lue:69,Lu(Ye):03(16),JoFo:13}, but based on a novel understanding and perspective of the associated CQE, and interpretations of its relations to CQF and QP.}
+These observations quite endorse the importance of QP and CQF, while motivate this article to provide further theoretical support (extended from \cite{LiLiHs:20}). \textit{One highlight is the first closed-form QP solver subject to a variety of constraints}.
+The analytical philosophy is inspired by \cite{Lue:69} (vector space methods) as well as the computational interest among a variety of research fields \cite{VaXiYa:20,DuJoWaWi:15,JoFo:13,Lu(Ye):03(16),RaLe:19}; but based on a novel understanding and perspective of the associated CQE, and interpretations of its relations to CQF and QP, respectively.